 Website redesigns are significant initiatives that bring heavy changes to how a company presents itself to the world.
 This type of repositioning, by its very nature, has associated risks.
-How do the best project managers/teams handle the high stakes and still make the website redesign process a successful undertaking?
-Blend has identified some guiding principles to keep in mind:
+How do the best project managers/teams handle the high stakes and still make a website redesign a successful undertaking?
+Blend has identified some guiding principles to keep in mind.

-Know exactly how your existing site performs.
-For a B2B website, metrics can be: engagement metrics, accounts created, and lead form conversion rate.
+- Know exactly how your existing site performs.
+For a B2B website, metrics can be: engagement, accounts created, and lead form conversion rate.
 For an ecommerce website, metrics might include: checkout rate, add-to-cart rate, average revenue per visitor, and average order value.
-Use data to shape conversations and decisions about design changes.
+Use data to shape conversations and decisions about these design changes.